learn-co-curriculum/intro-to-ruby-programming-basics-variables/README.md

 that we've written.
 We can't access it later.

 Variables solve this problem.
-With variables, we can store data like numbers in barewords, allowing us to access them later.
+With variables, we can store data like numbers in _barewords_, allowing us to access them later.
 In this lesson, we're going to introduce variables and some examples of how they are used.
 Use IRB in the terminal or Learn's IDE to follow along.